-

 ---|---|

-Whole Body Front-Back Tilt | The angle between the vertical line and the line connecting the ankles and the center of gravity. |
+Whole Body Front-Back Tilt | The angle between the vertical line and the line connecting the ankle and the center of gravity. |

 Upper Body Front-Back Tilt | The angle between the vertical line and the line connecting the greater trochanter and the shoulder. |